ARMmbed/mbed-client/README.md

         }
 ```

-**Note**: This API supports only non-secure mode operations.
-Security features will be added in upcoming releases.
+**Note**: This API supports both non-secure and secure mode operations.
+For secure mode , you will need to also provide certificate, private key and server public key through the API.

 When registering your endpoint, you will also need to register all your resources that you would like to monitor or follow via the mbed Device Server.